Sirius-ashwak/Palm-Arca/README.md

 ## Lighthouse Integration

-Cactus integrates with Lighthouse for decentralized storage on IPFS/Filecoin.
+Palm Arca integrates with Lighthouse for decentralized storage on IPFS/Filecoin.
 To use this feature:

 1. Create an API key at [Lighthouse Files](https://files.lighthouse.storage/)
 2. Add the API key to your `.env` file